 About Oncor The Dallas Electric Company first brought electricity to Dallas in 1882.
-Over the years as the need for electricity grew and changed, Dallas Electric Company and twelve other Texas electric companies consolidated to form one single utility.
-Texas Utilities formed in 1945 and took over supplying electric power to north Texas.
-As years passed, the company grew and reorganized, becoming TXU Corporation in 1999.
+As demand for electricity grew in north Texas, Dallas Electric Company consolidated with twelve other Texas electric companies to form Texas Utilities in 1945.
+As the company grew over the years, it reorganized in 1999 as TXU Corporation.
 Following deregulation, TXU Corporation split into three separate entities that handled generation, retail, and transmission/distribution.

-In 2007, the largest ever private-equity acquisition changed TXU Corporation into Energy Future Holdings Corporation (EFH).
-Its energy operations included Luminant (generation), TXU Energy (retail electricity provider), and Oncor (transmission/distribution), Unfortunately, the deal proved too big and EFH foundered.
+In 2007, Energy Future Holdings Corporation (EFH) acquired TXU and reorganized its transmission/distribution business into Oncor Electric Delivery Company.
+Unfortunately, the deal proved too big and EFH foundered.
 In 2018, Sempra Energy acquired a majority stake in Oncor for US $9.45 billion.

 Compare Oncor Utility Rates

 Texas utilities rates vary according to their service area.

 Oncor (Dallas/Ft Worth)